-Usage of the Nellix System will be documented in the electronic Case Report Forms (eCRF) and within an Investigational Device Accountability Log.
+Usage of the Nellix catheter, polymer, and polymer dispenser will be documented in the electronic Case Report Forms (eCRF) and within an Investigational Device Accountability Log.

 In the case of a device malfunction prior to implantation, the information will be noted in the eCRFs and all device components must be returned to Endologix.
-Should the device be removed from the body, the device should be returned to Endologix for evaluation per the IFU.
+Should the device be removed from the body, the device must be returned to Endologix for evaluation per the IFU.
+Endologix must be informed if there is a circumstance that precludes return of any investigational product/components.
 Usage of the devices will be documented in the eCRFs and on the site's inventory log.